 Clarify all aspects of the service being offered and ask any questions before you reach an agreement

-Look for conveyancers who are offering no deal, no fee options.
-This will mean you are not left out of pocket if the house sale collapses through no fault of your own
+Look for conveyancers who are offering no deal, no-fee options meaning you are not left out of pocket if the house sale collapses through no fault of your own

 Check the details of every quote you receive very carefully – they can include different services and criteria